Messi's best Argentina side? Super-charged Brazil? South America's World Cup-bound teams in action

 Are we prepared for a super-attacking Brazil?

-Ghana found it hard to work up any rhythm, and the few times they managed to beat the press, the imperious Marquinhios was on hand to use his pace and awareness to snuff out the danger.
-Brazil were on their way to the 3-0 win -- and could have been more -- at the end of a first half that, against respectable opponents, was almost absurdly one sided.
-Brazil's collection of attacking talent passed holes in Ghana's 4-1-4-1 formation, and front loading the team did not leave the team looking vulnerable.
+Ghana found it hard to work up any rhythm, and the few times they managed to beat the press, the imperious Marquinhos was on hand to use his pace and awareness to snuff out the danger.
+Brazil were on their way to the 3-0 win -- and could have been more -- at the end of a first half that, against respectable opponents, was almost absurdly one-sided.
+Brazil's collection of attacking talent passed holes in Ghana's 4-1-4-1 formation, and front-loading the team did not leave the team looking vulnerable.

 This new formation will not work for all situations against all opponents.
 But it is an option that Brazil have added to their repertoire -- one that will surely send a shiver down their World Cup rivals.